 Industrial-organizational psychologists are not clinicians.
 They do not work with individuals to resolve mental health or social problems.

-Instead, I/O psychologists are business-focused.
-Their job—broadly speaking—is to help employees and organizations create sustainable practices to improve the workplace for employees and to build efficient processes to improve productivity and profitability.
+Instead, IO psychologists are business-focused.
+Their job — broadly speaking — is to help employees and organizations create sustainable practices to improve the workplace for employees and to build efficient processes to improve productivity and profitability.

 Why Choose a Career in Industrial-Organizational Psychology?